Youth Engagement in Philanthropy

 YEP allows youth to be involved with the community foundation, local nonprofits, gain experience with evaluating grant proposals, allocating funds, go on site visits, making decisions, meet community leaders and participate in service projects.
 Through YEP, students will learn decision making skills, the importance of community needs, conflict resolution, leadership and planning skills, fundraising skills, advocacy, and cultivating relationships.
 This is a meaningful way to give back to the community and #BeTheGood.

 Although YEP is a youth-led committee, there are always adults on site.
 Adult Advisors are critical to the programming, learning, and leadership of YEP members.
 Working together, we are building the future of philanthropy.

 Mentors are adult volunteers living in the Fox River Valley area who are experienced working with youth and who are willing to assist in any facet of the initiative.
 Mentors also help to support the committees (Fundraising/Grants Committee, Marketing/Communications Committee, and Service/Social Committee) by offering feedback and guidance during meetings.

-Back row from left to right: Director of Grantmaking Cathy Schwieger, Chad Jimenez, Nick Richard-Thompson, Souts Thavong
+Back row from left to right: Vice President of Marketing & Communications Cathy Schwieger, Chad Jimenez, Nick Richard-Thompson, Souts Thavong

 Front row from left to right: Daisy Garcia, Debbie Smith, Mariana Martinez, Board Advisor Joyce Hemphill, PhD, Dan Barreiro